JunghoSon/react-ajax-tutorial/README.md

 * With an emoji.
 * In the disabled mode.

-Usually, it‚Äôs hard to see these states without running a sample app or some examples.
+Usually, it??ôs hard to see these states without running a sample app or some examples.

 Create React App doesn't include any tools for this by default, but you can easily add [React Storybook](https://github.com/kadirahq/react-storybook) to your project. **It is a third-party tool that lets you develop components and see all their states in isolation from your app**.